saipavan9/BuzzFeed/README.md

 # BuzzFeed

-#Steps to follow to use this project
+#Steps to use this project

 a.
 Download the source code </br>
 b.
 Create a database as “social” in PhpMyAdmin. </br>